Power out near Vinita after 17 transmission poles knocked down in storm

-A suspected microburst from a storm knocked down 17 power poles in the Vinita area early Wednesday morning, an electric company spokesman said.
+A suspected microburst from a storm knocked down 17 power poles in the Vinita area early Wednesday, an electric company spokesman said.

-More than 700 customers in the White Oak area west of Vinita were without power following the damage, Public Service Co. of Oklahoma spokesman Wayne Greene said.
+More than 700 customers in the White Oak area west of Vinita were without power following the damage, Public Service Company of Oklahoma spokesman Wayne Greene said.

+That number had been reduced to about 200 customers by 10:30 a.m.
+Wednesday.
+About the same number remained at 5:30 p.m., according to PSO's website.

-U.S. 60 between U.S. 69 and Oklahoma 66, west of Vinita, was closed to traffic until debris can be removed.
+U.S. 60 between U.S. 69 and Oklahoma 66 west of Vinita was closed to traffic until debris could be removed.

-Greene said the lines carried both high-voltage lines — for transmitting power from generating stations to electrical substations — and lower-voltage distribution lines for individual, local customers.
+Greene said the power poles carried both high-voltage lines — for transmitting power from generating stations to electrical substations — and lower-voltage distribution lines for individual customers.

 - Michael Overall: Reintroducing Tulsa to a ‘forgotten’ Frank Lloyd Wright masterpiece